workwithpact/Instagram-Graph-CFWorker/README.md

 ```
 wranger secret put TOKEN_ALEXLECLAIR
 ```
-and paste in your (https://developers.facebook.com/docs/instagram-basic-display-api/)[Basic Display API token]
+and paste in your [https://developers.facebook.com/docs/instagram-basic-display-api/](Basic Display API token)

 Instagram data will then be available at : https://<worker-name>.<subdomain>.workers.dev/alexleclair